The Best Home Insurance Companies in California in 2026

 • What’s the best home insurance company in California?

-• Who has the cheapest homeowners insurance in California?
+• Which company has the cheapest homeowners insurance in California?

-• Who’s still offering home insurance in California?
+• Is home insurance required by law in California?

 Sources